-Measurement of the histamine-induced skin reaction is a well established method to assess the potency and duration of action of compounds such as histamine receptor antagonists or anti-inflammatory drugs.
-In the histamine skin prick test, 4 increasing doses (0.1, 0.4, 1.6, and 6.4 μg) of histamine are injected intradermally in the back using an automatic intradermal injector.
-Intradermal injection of histamine results in the induction of an allergic skin response, the wheal-and-flare reaction.
-A clear dose–response is observed when administering histamine intradermally
+Measurement of the histamine-induced skin reaction is a well-established method for assessing the potency and duration of action of compounds such as histamine receptor antagonists or anti-inflammatory drugs.
+In the histamine skin prick test, four increasing doses (0.1, 0.4, 1.6, and 6.4 μg) of histamine are injected intradermally into the back, using an automatic intradermal injector.
+Intradermal injection of histamine results in the induction of an allergic skin response (the wheal-and-flare reaction).
+A clear dose-response is observed when administering histamine intradermally.

 Testing for unintended immuno-stimulation

-Drugs that are derived from biological sources (e.g. biologicals, biopharmaceuticals, and biosimilars) play an increasing role in the treatment of a growing number of diseases and conditions.
-However, because of their complex production process, the final product may contain small – yet biologically relevant – levels of contaminants.
+Drugs that are derived from biological sources (e.g. biologicals, biopharmaceuticals, and biosimilars) are playing an increasingly important role in the treatment of a growing number of diseases and conditions.
+However, due to the complex process of production, the final product may contain small – yet biologically relevant – levels of contaminants.
 Moreover, some biologicals may form aggregates.
 These factors can have undesired effects in subjects, sometimes leading to the failure of a promising new product during clinical development.
-It is therefore important to be able to detect these unintended effects as early as possible and to determine the source of these effects.
+It is therefore important to be able to detect and determine the source of these unintended effects as early as possible.

 A second drug based on ApoA-IM (MDCO-216) was developed, and CHDR investigated its immune effects using an ex vivo stimulation model.
-In this model, before a subject received MDCO-216, his/her blood was incubated with a relevant dose of the test compound.
-Using this model, CHDR showed that MDCO-216 did not significantly increase IL-6 levels or cause any other signs of an inflammatory response.
+In this model, before receiving MDCO-216, the subject's blood was incubated with a relevant dose of the test compound.
+Using this model, we showed that MDCO-216 did not significantly increase IL-6 levels or cause any other signs of an inflammatory response.
 When tested in vivo, MDCO-216 did not cause any signs of an inflammatory response.
-Thus, MDCO-216 is an excellent example of how CHDR can use an ex vivo assay to predict adverse immune responses in test subjects, including patients.
+MDCO-216 is an excellent example of our capacity to use an ex vivo assay to predict adverse immune responses in test subjects, including patients.

 Measuring bioequivalence in healthy subjects

-Expiration of a patent is part of the normal ‘life cycle’ of all registered drugs, allowing companies to begin producing generic forms of the drug.
-In the case of biologicals (see Showcase 2), however, the company developing the generic biosimilar compound must demonstrate that the biosimilar has the same properties as the original compound.
+Expiration of a patent is part of the normal life-cycle of all registered drugs, at which point companies may begin producing generic forms of the drug.
+In the case of biologicals, however, a company who wishes to develop a generic biosimilar compound must demonstrate that the biosimilar has the same properties as the original compound.
 CHDR’s array of biomarkers and bioassays can be used to test bioequivalence, through to providing the first tests in human subjects.
 In this respect, ex vivo assays can be extremely valuable, as they can be used to measure bioequivalence in blood cells obtained from healthy subjects.

-For example, CHDR measured the pharmacokinetics (PK) and pharmacodynamics (PD) of ONS-3010, a biosimilar of the well-known TNFα blocker Humira®.
-In a randomised, double blind, single-centre study, our researchers found similar PK profiles between ONS-3010 and both the European and US versions of Humira®.
-Testing also showed that ONS-3010 has a similar safety profile as Humira®.
+CHDR measured the pharmacokinetics (PK) and pharmacodynamics (PD) of ONS-3010, a biosimilar of the well-known TNFα blocker Humira®.
+In a randomised, double-blind, single-centre study, our researchers found similar PK profiles between ONS-3010 and both the European and US versions of Humira®.
+Testing also showed that ONS-3010 has a similar safety profile to Humira®.

-CHDR researchers also used the LPS-Al(OH)3 challenge model to compared the PD profiles of ONS-3010 and Humira® in an ex vivo assay, finding virtually no difference between the original compound and the biosimilar.
+CHDR researchers also used the LPS-Al(OH)3 challenge model to compare the PD profiles of ONS-3010 and Humira® in an ex vivo assay, finding virtually no difference between the original compound and the biosimilar.

 Combining ex vivo and in vivo assays during the development of a new TLR4 inhibitor

-Early clinical drug development provides a unique opportunity to both intensively and extensively study the effects of a new test compound on human physiology and immunology.
-When we study a new compound for use in the field of immunology, we work closely with the sponsor, using the preclinical test results to develop a protocol that is tailor-made to match the characteristics of the test compound.
+Early clinical drug development provides a unique opportunity for both intensive and extensive investigation into the effects of a new test compound on human physiology and immunology.
+At CHDR, we work in close collaboration with sponsors, using preclinical test results to develop a protocol that is tailor-made to match the characteristics of the test compound.
 In addition to the in vitro and ex vivo approaches discussed above, we can also measure a panel of relevant biomarkers in order to study the compound’s pharmacological properties.
 These biomarkers can include routine blood chemistry and haematology, as well as more sophisticated molecular techniques for immunomonitoring and pharmacological challenges designed to mimic a specific immune reaction and measure the effects of the test compound.
 For example, to study the pharmacodynamics of a putative anti-inflammatory compound, we can induce an inflammatory response in subjects and examine how the test compound alters this response.
-In some cases, it may be necessary to induce a systemic response; however, in many cases, a local, confined response (for example, in a patch of skin) can be just as informative, with fewer risks and less discomfort for the subject.
-The choice of biomarkers and the approach used depend upon the specific questions that our sponsors want addressed, and — of course — the safety of our subjects always comes first
+In some cases, it may be necessary to induce a systemic response.
+However, in many cases, a local, confined response (for example, in a patch of skin) can be just as informative, with fewer risks and less discomfort for the subject.
+The choice of biomarkers and the approach used ultimately depend on the specific questions that need to be addressed, and as always, the safety of our subjects is paramount.

 Monitoring the production rate and lifespan of immune cell subsets